Angolan War of Independence: Armed forces

 The Portuguese Armed Forces in Angola included land, naval and air forces, which came under the joint command of the Commander-in-Chief of the Armed Forces of Angola.
 Until 17 June 1961, there was no appointed Commander-in-Chief, with the joint command in the early stages of the conflict exercised by the commanders of the land forces, generals Monteiro Libório (until June 1961) and Silva Freire (from June to September 1961).
 From then on, the role of Commander-in-Chief was performed successively by the generals Venâncio Deslandes (1961–1962, also serving as Governor-General), Holbeche Fino (1962–1963), Andrade e Silva (1963–1965), Soares Pereira (1965–1970), Costa Gomes (1970–1972), Luz Cunha (1972–1974) and Franco Pinheiro (1974), all of them from the Army, except Libório from the Air Force.
 The Commander-in-Chief served as the theatre commander and coordinated the forces of the three branches stationed in the province, with the respective branch commanders serving as assistant commanders-in-chief.
 During the course of the conflict, the operational role of the Commander-in-Chief and of his staff was increasingly reinforced at the expense of branch commanders.
 In 1968, the Military Area 1 – responsible for the Dembos rebel area – was established under the direct control of the Commander-in-Chief and, from 1970, the military zones were also put under his direct control, with the Eastern Military Zone becoming a joint command.
-When the conflict erupted, the Portuguese Armed Forces in Angola only included 6500 men, of whom 1500 were metropolitan Europeans and the remainder locals.
+When the conflict erupted, the Portuguese Armed Forces in Angola only included 6500 men, of whom 1500 were metropolitan Europeans (23% of the total force) and the remainder locals.
 By the end of the conflict, the number had increased to more than 65,000, of whom 57.6% were metropolitans and the remainder locals.

 Portuguese M5 Stuart at the Museu do Combatante in Lisbon, saw limited action in Angola.

 The land forces in Angola constituted the 3rd Military Region of the Portuguese Army (renamed "Military Region of Angola, RMA" in 1962).
 The Military Region was foreseen to include five subordinate regional territorial commands, but these had not yet been activated.
 The disposition of the army units in the province at the beginning of the conflict had been established in 1953, at that a time when no internal conflicts were expected in Angola, and the major Portuguese military concern was the expected conventional war in Europe against the Warsaw Pact.

 The previous organization of the former Colonial Military Forces, which had been based on company-sized units scattered across Angola and tasked with internal security duties, was restructured along conventional lines.The new structure consisted of three infantry regiments and several battalion-sized units from various military branches, concentrated in major urban centers.This reorganization aimed to enable the rapid formation of an expeditionary field division that could be deployed from Angola to reinforce the Portuguese Army in Europe in the event of a conventional war.